-11 2.1.2 Prudhoe Bay
+2.1.2 Prudhoe Bay

-- During the Proposed Action, flights to and from Prudhoe Bay would utilize the public airport in - 13 Deadhorse, Alaska.
-Up to nine round trips could occur daily during camp mobilization and - demobilization.
-Regular round trips to the camp would average approximately one to three per - day, in addition to the regular traffic occurring at the airport.
-All flights would leave from - Deadhorse Airport and fly directly to the ice camp.
-The approximate flight and transit corridor is - shown in Figure 2-1.
-The flight corridor is approximately 25 miles wide and would be the most - direct route to the camp. - An average of 6 to 12 personnel would stay at the local lodging facilities during the duration of - 20 the ICEX.
-Since the personnel would be staying in commercial lodging facilities, they would - easily be absorbed into the communities' infrastructure and would not require any additional - resources.
-The community is set up for transient type communities and handling influxes of - groups such as oil and gas employees.
-The additional personnel would not impact any other - resources because of the minimal amount of time spent in the area and the concentration of - 25 people moving from lodging to the ice camp.
+During the Proposed Action, flights to and from Prudhoe Bay would utilize the public airport in Deadhorse, Alaska.
+Up to nine round trips could occur daily during camp mobilization and demobilization.
+Regular round trips to the camp would average approximately one to three per day, in addition to the regular traffic occurring at the airport.
+All flights would leave from Deadhorse Airport and fly directly to the ice camp.
+The approximate flight and transit corridor is shown in Figure 2-1.
+The flight corridor is approximately 25 miles wide and would be the most direct route to the camp.

+An average of 6 to 12 personnel would stay at the local lodging facilities during the duration of the ICEX.
+Since the personnel would be staying in commercial lodging facilities, they would easily be absorbed into the communities' infrastructure and would not require any additional resources.
+The community is set up for transient type communities and handling influxes of groups such as oil and gas employees.
+The additional personnel would not impact any other resources because of the minimal amount of time spent in the area and the concentration of people moving from lodging to the ice camp.

-26 2.1.3 Submarine Training and Testing
+2.1.3 Submarine Training and Testing

-- 27 Submarine activities associated with ICEX are classified, but generally entail safety maneuvers, - and active sonar use.
-These maneuvers and sonar use are similar to submarine activities - 29 conducted in other undersea environments; they are being conducted in the Arctic to test their - 30 performance in a cold environment.
-Classified descriptions of submarine training and testing - 31 activities planned for ICEX can be provided to authorized individuals upon request.
+Submarine activities associated with ICEX are classified, but generally entail safety maneuvers, and active sonar use.
+These maneuvers and sonar use are similar to submarine activities conducted in other undersea environments; they are being conducted in the Arctic to test their performance in a cold environment.